1. As-Salamu Alaykum (السلام عليكم)

 - Meaning: “Hi” or “Welcome.”

-- When to use: Common in an informal way.
-It’s often combined as Ahlan wa sahlan (أهلاً وسهلاً) to warmly welcome someone, especially if they’re a guest.
+- When to use: Common in informal settings.
+Often combined as Ahlan wa sahlan (أهلاً وسهلاً) to warmly welcome someone, especially if they’re a guest.

 - Meaning: “Good morning.”